 Our days in Kununurra are dedicated to business and provisions, as well as a brief lunch with Lloyd, Lynda and two friends who are traveling with them.
 But first order of business is locating the town’s best coffee shop which is the Mango Tree on the corner of the main street.
 We also have to get our temporary repair to the sump crash plate fixed.

 While the car is being fixed I retreat to the library.
-It is a beautiful new library and I am apparently funding its entire construction costs in the amount I am paying for access to the internet.
+It is a beautiful new library.
+I am apparently funding its entire construction costs in the amount I am paying for access to the internet.
 At least it is a good investment since I am able to respond to my tax accountant about some questions he has about my tax return.
 He is unconvinced that by using the local coffee shop in Byron for work, I can charge all my several thousand coffees against my tax.

 We replenish our food and alcohol supplies.
 Licensing rules in Kununurra limit us to one bottle of spirits per person, so we need three separate purchases.
 The most important additional purchase, over and above the gin and tonic, is a bottle of Baileys to add to the morning espresso.

 For the uninitiated this is an essential component of camping trips which I discovered on freezing cold climbing trips in Joshua Tree and Red Rocks in the US.
 When you get up, sit in a chair facing east, in your sleeping bag and watch the sunrise while drinking coffee and Baileys.

-A part of our alcohol allocation permits the purchase of six bottles of apple cider for Jill, who promptly gets drunk on one bottle.
+A part of our alcohol allocation permitted the purchase of six bottles of apple cider for Jill, who promptly gets drunk on one bottle.
 Jill observes that alcohol does not really agree with her.
 Jill’s tendency to be a cheap drunk has a very problematic downside on the morning that we leave Kununurra.

 Roger and Jill are out canoeing on the lake when Lloyd and Lynda turn up.
 Kaylee and I meet them in the Mango Tree.
-They are travelling in an identical hire vehicle to us, albeit that, because it is not a one way hire, they have been able to leave the surplus swag, chemical toilet and other encumbrances in Alice Springs.
+They are travelling in an identical hire vehicle to us, albeit that, because theirs not a one way hire, they have been able to leave the surplus swag, chemical toilet and other encumbrances in Alice Springs.
 The vehicles are equipped, unlike most similar four-wheel drives, with two double tents constructed on the one roof.